macvaz/modern-data-stack/README.md

 ### Apache Iceberg REST catalog

-**[2023/09/03]** Is compatible with [several metastore catalogs](https://iceberg.apache.org/concepts/catalog/) apart from Hive Metastore like REST Catalog and JDBC Catalog.
+**[2023/09/03]** Trino is compatible with [several metastore catalogs](https://iceberg.apache.org/concepts/catalog/) apart from Hive Metastore like REST Catalog and JDBC Catalog.
 However [trino does not have full suport](https://trino.io/docs/current/connector/metastores.html) for them, making imposible to crate views and materialized views with REST Catalog and JDBC Catalog.
 Consequently, modern-data-stack is still based on Hive MetaStore (HMS) until this limitations are overcame.

 Additionally, since trino does not allow to redefine the S3 endpoint when using the REST catalog, trino will always try to connect to AWS S3 public cloud and not to local MinIO.
 Iceberg REST catalog is not an option currently for this PoC.